stokpop/tiny-bank/metrics/README.md

 Created database and adds continuous queries to InfluxDB.

-The otel-collector scrapes the tiny-bank metrics ands sends it to Prometheus.
+The otel-collector scrapes the tiny-bank metrics and sends it to Prometheus.

 To start: